The Best Cooking Oil Industry: How to Choose & The Surprising Truth from Experts

 The Advent of Hydrogenation in Cooking Oil Industry

 The early 20th century introduced hydrogenation, a process that transformed liquid vegetable oils into solid fats.
-This innovation led to the creation of margarine and shortening, providing consumers with cheaper alternatives to butter and lard.
+Also, This innovation led to the creation of margarine and shortening, providing consumers with cheaper alternatives to butter and lard.
 However, the later discovery of trans fats’ negative health impacts led to a decline in hydrogenated oils and a shift towards healthier options.

 Mid-20th Century: Health Awareness and Technological Advances

 Post-World War II, there was a growing awareness of diet and health, prompting changes in the cooking oil industry.
-Scientific research highlighted the health risks associated with saturated fats, leading to increased demand for unsaturated oils.
+For this reason, Scientific research highlighted the health risks associated with saturated fats, leading to increased demand for unsaturated oils.
 This period also saw advancements in refining and processing techniques, enhancing the quality and shelf life of cooking oils.

 The Rise of Canola and Soybean Oils